wp-plugins/weight-country-woocommerce-shipping/readme.txt

 == Description ==
 <blockquote>
 = Free version is no longer maintained. =
-<a rel="nofollow" href="http://codecanyon.net/item/woocommerce-shipping-pro/10982849?ref=WooForce">Please BUY latest version From Codecanyon for just $24!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-shipping-pro-with-table-rates-plugin/">Please BUY latest version for just $24!</a>
 </blockquote>

 = About WooForce.com =
 [WooForce.com](http://www.wooforce.com/) creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
 We are proud to have hundreds of customers actively using our plug-ins across the globe.

 <blockquote>
-= Buy Premium version from Codecanyon for just $24/- =
+= Buy Premium version from for just $24/- =
-<a rel="nofollow" href="http://codecanyon.net/item/woocommerce-shipping-pro/10982849?ref=WooForce">Buy From Codecanyon!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-shipping-pro-with-table-rates-plugin/">Buy Now!</a>

 = Premium version Features =
 <ul>